-Upstream is a movement to create a healthy society through evidence-based, people-centred ideas.
+Upstream is a national, independent, non-partisan organization incorporated as a non-profit.
+We were born and grown in Saskatchewan and have offices in Saskatoon, Toronto, and the Capital Region (Gatineau).
+We work to nurture a movement to create a healthy society through evidence-based, people-centred ideas.
 Upstream seeks to reframe public discourse around addressing the social determinants of health in order to build a healthier society.
-Scroll down to learn more.

 From the emergency room, to homeless shelters, to the prison system, we see the consequences of downstream thinking all around us.
 Upstream thinking means investing wisely for future success rather than spending all of our time and resources responding to and perpetuating failure.